-- Banking GT Capital conducts banking services through its 25.1% interest in Metropolitan Bank & Trust company ("MBT" or "Metrobank").
-MBT is a universal bank that provides, through itself and other members of the MBT Group, a full range of banking and other financial products and services including corporate, commercial and consumer banking products and services as well as credit card, investment banking and trust services.
+- Banking GT Capital conducts banking services through its 25.1% interest in Metrobank.
+Metrobank is a universal bank that provides, through itself and other members of the Metrobank Group, a full range of banking and other financial products and services including corporate, commercial and consumer banking products and services as well as credit card, investment banking and trust services.
 Metrobank has been listed on the Philippine Stock Exchange since 1981.
-As of December 31, 2015, the MBT Group had a total of 943 branches in the Philippines, of which 697 were operated by MBT and 246 were operated by PSBank; and a total of 2,226 ATMs. - Property development GT Capital engages in property development business through its 100.0% interest in fully-consolidated subsidiary Federal Land, Inc. ("Fed Land" or "Federal Land") and 22.7% interest in affordable housing subsidiary Property Company of Friends, Inc. ("Pro-Friends" or "PCFI") Fed Land primarily focuses on the development of high-rise, vertical residential condominium projects, as well as on master-planned communities that offer residential, retail, office, and commercial space.
-It caters mainly to the upper mid-end market segment with projects in key, strategic urban communities.
-While, Pro-Friends focuses on housing developments in key strategic and developing areas.
-Pro-Friends primarily targets the so-called property development "sweet spot" that mainly serves the economic and low cost segment of the residential market. - Power generation GT Capital conducts its power generation business through its 51.27% direct ownership in holding company Global Business Power Corporation ("GBPC" or "Global Business Power").
-GBPC, through its operating subsidiaries, is one of the leading independent power producers in the Visayas region and Mindoro island, with a combined gross dependable capacity of 704 megawatts (MW) as of December 31, 2015.

-Automotive assembly, importation, distribution, dealership and financing - GT Capital primarily conducts its automotive business through its 51.0% interest in Toyota Motor Philippines ("TMP" or "Toyota Motor Philippines").
-TMP is engaged in the manufacture, importation, and wholesale distribution of Toyota brand motor vehicles in the Philippines, and is also engaged in the sale of motor vehicle parts and accessories both within the Philippines and through exports.
-TMP is also engaged in the distribution of Lexus brand motor vehicles in the Philippines.
+As of December 31, 2015, the Metrobank Group had a total of 943 branches in the Philippines, of which 697 were operated by MBT and 246 were operated by PSBank; and a total of 2,226 ATMs. - Property development GT Capital engages in property development business through its 100.0% interest in fully-consolidated subsidiary Fed Land and 22.7% interest in affordable housing subsidiary PCFI.
+Fed Land primarily focuses on the development of high-rise, vertical residential condominium projects, as well as on master-planned communities that offer residential, retail, office, and commercial space.
+It caters mainly to the upper mid-end market segment with projects in key, strategic urban communities, while PCFI focuses on housing developments in key strategic and developing areas.
+PCFI primarily targets the socalled property development "sweet spot" that mainly serves the economic and low cost segment of the residential market. - Power generation GT Capital conducts its power generation business through its 51.27% direct ownership in holding company GBPC.
+GBPC, through its operating subsidiaries, is one of the leading independent power producers in the Visayas region and Mindoro island, with a combined gross dependable capacity of 704 megawatts (MW) as of December 31, 2015. - Automotive assembly, importation, distribution, dealership and financing GT Capital primarily conducts its automotive business through its 51.0% interest in TMPC.
+TMPC is engaged in the manufacture, importation, and wholesale distribution of Toyota brand motor vehicles in the Philippines, and is also engaged in the sale of motor vehicle parts and accessories both within the Philippines and through exports.
+TMPC is also engaged in the distribution of Lexus brand motor vehicles in the Philippines.

-GT Capital conducts its automotive dealership business through its 60.0% interest in Toyota Manila Bay Corporation ("TMBC" or "Toyota Manila Bay") and 53.8% interest in Toyota Cubao, Inc. ("TCI" or "Toyota Cubao").
+GT Capital conducts its automotive dealership business through its 60.0% interest in TMBC and 53.8% interest in TCI.
 TMBC and TCI sell Toyota motor vehicles in Luzon, particularly in Metro Manila.
 They also offer motor vehicle parts and accessories, and provide after-sales services to Toyota motor vehicles.

-GT Capital provides financing for the acquisition of Toyota motor vehicles through its 40% interest in Toyota Financial Services Philippines Corporation ("TFSPH").
+GT Capital provides financing for the acquisition of Toyota motor vehicles through its 40% interest in TFSPH.
 TFSPH offers retail loans and finance lease to its individual and corporate clients for the acquisition of brand-new and/or certified pre-owned Toyota vehicles.

 - Life Insurance GT Capital conducts its life insurance business through its 25.3% interest in Philippine AXA Life Insurance Corporation ("AXA" or "AXA Philippines"), which offers personal and group life insurance products in the country, including investment-linked insurance products.
 AXA distributes its products through a multi-channel distribution network comprised of agents, bancassurance (through Metrobank and PSBank) and corporate solutions. - Non-life Insurance GT Capital offers non-life insurance products to the local market through its 100.0% interest in Charter Ping An Insurance Corporation ("CPA" or "Charter Ping An").
 Through its various products, CPA provides insurance coverage that include fire or property, marine, motor car, personal accident, bonds, other casualty, and engineering insurance, among others.
+As of April 4, 2016, GT Capital sold its 100.0% interest in CPA to AXA Philippines.